 7 ratios to find the best companies to sell short

-I also show you exactly how to find them with step by step screenshots.
+I also show you exactly how to use them with step by step instructions.

 How many shares have been sold short?

 Short Interest percentage (Short Int %) tells you how many of the company’s shares have already been sold short.